-As previously announced, we intend to make new capital investments of approximately \$4.2 billion in 2015, which includes Positive Train Control (PTC).
+As previously announced, we intend to make new capital investments of approximately \$4.2 billion in 2015, which includes Positive Train Control (PTC), but excludes lease buyouts.
 We may revise our capital plan if business conditions warrant or if new laws or regulations affect our ability to generate sufficient returns on these investments.